htrajan/ht-drawsteel/Classes Single Page/Tactician.md

 #### Mark

-You draw your allies' attention to a specific foeâwith devastating effect.
+You draw your allies' attention to a specific foe-with devastating effect.

 **Effect:** The target is marked by you until the start of your next turn.
 When attacking a marked target, you and each of your allies gain a damage surge `(SURGE)`.